-Autumn 2014 – Finalizing Core Rework¶
+October 2014 to March 2015 – Finalizing Core Rework¶

-We’ve had a number of small pushes throughout the last years to finish the core rework we started in 2011 (omg).
+We’ve had a number of pushes throughout the last years to finish the core rework we started in 2011 (omg).
 However – while it always felt like we were almost done we never managed to finish it.

 Recent Pages • More »